bollasap/semi-global-matching-matlab/README.md

 # Semi-Global Matching

 > **Repository Moved**
-> This repository has been moved to a new location and is no longer maintained here.
-> Please visit the new repository: [Semi-Global Matching (SGM-4, SGM-8, SGM-16)](https://github.com/aposb/stereo-matching-using-semi-global-matching)
+> This project has been merged into [Semi-Global Matching (SGM-4, SGM-8, SGM-16)](https://github.com/aposb/stereo-matching-using-semi-global-matching).
-> This repository is archived and kept for reference only.
+> The new repository contains the latest code, documentation, and updates.

 A Matlab implementation of Semi-Global Matching (SGM) for stereo matching.
 It includes the 4-direction, 8-direction and 16-direction versions of the algorithm with a small improvement for better results.
 The improvement is that in the calculation of the total cost, the matching cost does not add up.
 Normally it had to add up once for each direction.